 2020 Application Process is Now CLOSED

-Rural United Methodist churches are places of unique strengths in their community.
-In our Wesleyan tradition, the rural church was the backbone of the community and the early Methodist movement,making important and lasting contributions to rural places.
-Through the Community Transformation Grant program, we hope to encourage and empower rural churches to continue this tradition of community development.
+Rural faith based communities are places of unique strengths in their community.
+Years ago, the rural faith based communities were the backbone of the community, making important and lasting contributions to rural places.
+Through the Community Transformation Grant program, we hope to encourage and empower rural faith based communities to continue this tradition of community development.

 What Kind of Projects Will be Funded?

 Community transformation projects seek to make a meaningful impact on any area of the community, including economic development, education, healthcare, natural and built environments,and improving the enjoy ability and quality of life within their community or region.

 - Connect the life of the congregation to the surrounding community.